An alternative route through Ashburton since the closure of the main bridge is expected to be opened tonight.

-Located on State Highway 1, it is the main bridge across the Ashburton River, and an issue with piles has caused the bridge to start slumping.
+Located on SH1, it is the main bridge across the Ashburton River, and an issue with piles has caused the bridge to start slumping.

-Two to three months of rain has pelted Canterbury in the space of a few days in a deluge that has been labelled a one-in-100-year event.
+The latest information comes as two to three months' worth of rain pelted Canterbury in the space of a few days, in a deluge that has been labelled a one-in-100-year event.

 Local authorities across Canterbury evacuated more than 300 properties amid wild weather that forced hundreds of residents to flee raging floodwaters threatening their homes.